-Accepted and presented papers in Regular Sessions will be published in the EuCNC’2018 Conference Proceedings and submitted to IEEE Xplore as well as other Abstracting and Indexing (A&I) databases.
+Accepted and presented papers in Regular Sessions will be published in the 2021 Joint EuCNC & 6G Summit Conference Proceedings and submitted to IEEE Xplore as well as other Abstracting and Indexing (A&I) databases.

-Authors must register prior to submission of the final version of the paper (deadline April 27th, 2018), registration being non-refundable.
+Authors must register prior to submission of the final version of the paper (deadline 2021 Apr.
+23rd).

-Each paper must be presented by an author/co-author at the conference, unless the TPC Chair grants permission for a substitute presenter.
+Each paper must be presented by an author/co-author at the conference, unless TPC Co-Chairs grant permission for a substitute presenter.

 The conference organisers reserve the right to exclude a paper from distribution after the conference, if the paper is not presented at the conference.

-EuCNC collects personal information from participants, on the strict basis of only the one required for registration purposes.
-These data are not given to third parties, being used solely for the purposes of the conference series organisation.
+Joint EuCNC & 6G Summit collects personal information from participants, on the strict basis of collecting only data required for registration purposes.
+These data are not given to third parties, and are used solely for the purposes of the conference series organisation.

-EuCNC collects general photos and videos of participants during the conference, for dissemination purposes, posting these photos and videos at the conference public website and on the conference’s social media channels, as well as in conference press materials published online or in print.
+Joint EuCNC & 6G Summit collects general photos and videos of participants during the conference, for dissemination purposes, posting these photos and videos at the conference public website and on the conference’s social media channels, as well as in conference press materials published online or in print.

-EuCNC is a conference organised under the European Union’s guidelines on protection of personal data, namely concerning:
+Joint EuCNC & 6G Summit is a conference organised under the European Union’s guidelines on protection of personal data, namely concerning: